 After you have them that way, you won’t want to leave them off.
 They’re that good.

 As I already mentioned, these are ingredients you can keep in your pantry until you need them.
-This recipe calls for green beans, cream of mushroom soup, crispy fried onions, Worcestershire sauce, and pimentos.

 You can use any style of green bean, but I prefer the ones labeled “French cut.”
 They are sliced in a way that brings out the flavors of the other ingredients.
 Plus I like the texture.

 Normally I make this green bean casserole gluten free, but this time I didn’t.
 You can find gluten-free soup at a variety of stores, including Walmart.
 I’ve purchased the gluten-free crispy onions at Aldi.

 Speaking of texture, there are other things you can add to this casserole.
 For example, slivered almonds and water chestnuts add crunch.
 Both of those are good.

 I also enjoy adding extra mushrooms.
 But not everyone likes mushrooms as much as my husband and I do.
 So when I’m bringing this casserole to a potluck, I don’t add them.